Amelia-Greathouse/websitetest/docs/index.md

 # Welcome to My Research Page

-My name ia Amelia Greathouse and I am currently purinsg my Master's Degree at Mcgill University.
+My name ia Amelia Greathouse and I am currently pursuing my Master's Degree at Mcgill University.

-(insert linkedin etc. when profiles are made)
+(PLACEHOLDER: insert linkedin etc. when profiles are made)

 I don't have a professional headshot yet, so meet Enzo.